PaycheckCalculatorOnline logo

 How It Works

-You pay 6.2% on every dollar of wages up to the annual wage base limit.
+You pay 6.2% on every dollar of wages up to the annual wage base.
 In 2026, that limit is $176,100.
-Once your cumulative wages for the year cross $176,100, Social Security withholding stops for the rest of the calendar year.
-Your employer simultaneously stops paying their matching 6.2%.
+Once your cumulative wages for the year cross $176,100, Social Security withholding stops completely for the rest of the calendar year — and your employer's matching 6.2% stops too.

 For a worker earning $220,000 in 2026: